 PiLA Fellows are screened and placed through an annual process, according to the following schedule.
 Note that if you are offered a placement as a fellow, you may need to move quickly in order to secure the appropriate visa for the living and working abroad for a year as a stipended volunteer before your agreed upon departure date.
 Spearheading this process is the responsibility of the fellow, to be carried out with advice and support from the partner.
 PiLA can provide a letter verifying the fellow’s status in support of this process but has limited ability to advise or provide additional support to fellows in visa-related matters.

 The PiLA application officially opens in early September and closes in early November.
 Late applications are not accepted.
 From November through January, applicants pass through two rounds.
 Semifinalists are selected through a thorough review of their written materials and are interviewed in person or via Skype.
 Finalists are selected on the basis of their materials and their interviews.
 All applicants are notified of their status by late January.

 PiLA partners receive shortlists of finalists that we provide them beginning in February and begin conducting their own interviews.
 From February through April, PiLA staff distribute partners’ offers to finalists on a weekly basis.
 Finalists have one week to consider each offer(s) before accepting or declining a position with a PiLA partner.
 Once a finalist has accepted an offer, they sign an agreement with the partner and PiLA, and remit a placement fee.
 We aim to fill all our partners’ staffing requests with PiLA Fellows by early May.

 June through August

-Mandatory orientation is held on Princeton University campus, usually the second weekend in June.
+Mandatory orientation is held on the Princeton University campus, usually the second weekend in June (the 2020 orientation will be June 13-14).
 Fellows travel to their posts in the field after that, to begin on the start date they have negotiated with their partner.